 - Sexual dysfunction (for men, impotence; for women, difficulty lubricating)

 We offer a number of different neuropathy treatments in Pocatello, including:

 - Sympathetic Nerve Blocks – These block nerve signals.
 Depending on the location of your pain, the nerve block will be administered at a specific area of the spine.
 For instance, if you are experiencing pain in an upper region of your body, the nerve block will be administered in the neck.

 - Spinal Cord Stimulation – Similar to a pacemaker, a neural stimulator is a device that is surgically implanted under the skin (usually in the abdomen or upper buttocks).
 It delivers mild electrical impulses from the device to the spine over thin, insulated medical wires.
 These electrical impulses reach your brain before the pain signals, thus “overriding” them.

 - Peripheral Nerve Stimulation – Our neuropathy treatment in Pocatello includes PNS.
-This involves the surgical implantation of a small electrical device next to one of the peripheral nerves which delivers rapid electrical pulses (these feel like mild tingles).
+This involves the surgical implantation of a small electrical device next to one of the peripheral nerves which deliver rapid electrical pulses (these feel like mild tingles).
 Our patients can control the level of stimulation by turning the device on and off, as well as adjusting the stimulation parameters.